Bachelor of Science in Computer Science (BSCS) Degree

 Program Learning Outcomes for the BSCS Degree

-Upon completion of the BSCS degree, students will be able to:
+Upon completing the BSCS degree, students will be able to:

 - Be knowledgeable about algorithms and their use.
 Students will analyze new problems, choose appropriate algorithms for their solutions, and develop analytical skills in the manipulation of algorithms.